Goodboy Galaxy: Development and release

 The lead developers Rik Nicol and Jeremy Clarke first met when they both worked for a mobile game studio in the Netherlands.
 They first developed a basic prototype of Goodboy Galaxy known as "Goodboy Advance" at the Ludum Dare game jam.
 The game had several comedic character based platformer inspirations such as Crowtel Renovations, Pikuniku, and Spelunky.
 Mini quests were put in the game as the developers had greatly enjoyed them in The Legend of Zelda: Link's Awakening.
-Being a big fan of Yoshi's Island, Jeremy insisted that the game have a similar cave level with waterfalls.
+Being a big fan of Yoshi's Island, Clarke insisted that the game have a similar cave level with waterfalls.
 Sonic Advance 2 and Sonic Advance 3 also inspired the developers to pull off similar background tricks.
 The game was subsequently developed after £203,929 was received through crowdfunding.

 A pre release demo known as Goodboy Galaxy: Chapter Zero was made available in 2021, which had content not present in the final release to avoid spoilers.
 The final full game was digitally released in Europe and North America on 23 November 2023.